yukittynya/bit-manipulation/README.md

 # Bit Manipulation Library

-This is part of my self studies, at the time of writing, I am working on bits, binary and hexadecimals.
-I am only on the bits and binary part now, and this is my bit and binary manipulation library.
+This is part of my self studies, at the time of writing, I am working on bits, binary.
+I decided to create a bit manipulation library as part of my studies into comp sci.

 ## Documentation